Chronic malnutrition in children (stunting): causes and prevention

 How to cite this page

-Abarca, B. (April 20, 2026).
-Chronic childhood malnutrition (stunting): causes, diagnosis and prevention.
+Abarca, B. (July 8, 2026).
+Chronic malnutrition in children (stunting): causes and prevention.
 Salud Everywhere. https://saludeverywhere.com/en/health-in-humanitarian-crises/chronic-malnutrition/